filipasenra/FEUP-COMP-TP2/README.md

 We feel that we made a good trade: larger functions for code reusability.

 ## Task Distribution
-(Identify the set of tasks done by each member of the project.
-You can divide this by checkpoint it if helps)

 * Cláudia Martins
 * Filipa Senra - Parser, Syntactic Errors, Semantic Analysis with Cláudia, Code Generation With the Rest of the Group.
 * Ana Teresa
-* Raul Viana
+* Raul Viana - Code Generation

 ## Pros

 Use of instructions with low cost such as iinc or ifge in order to be as much efficient as possible.
+Some code optimizations, such constant folding and propagation, and while template are performed while generating the code.
 ## Cons

 Compiler could be optimized minimizing the number of allocated registeries.